hdShang/arxiv-daily/docs/cs-LG/2025-09-20/papers/250916508v1-federated-learning-with-ad-hoc-adapter-insertions-the-case-of-soft-e.md

 ---
 layout: default
-title: Federated Learning with Ad-hoc Adapter Insertions: The Case of Soft-Embeddings for Training Classifier-as-Retriever
+title: "Federated Learning with Ad-hoc Adapter Insertions: The Case of Soft-Embeddings for Training Classifier-as-Retriever"
 ---

 # Federated Learning with Ad-hoc Adapter Insertions: The Case of Soft-Embeddings for Training Classifier-as-Retriever